Term-Type-Aware Addition

 $$

-Opposition can reduce a joined value.
+Opposition can reduce a sum.
 It cannot create a negative ultrareal

 inside this bounded relation scale.